jeremysrand/BuGS/BUGS.md

 This is a list of the software bugs (as opposed to the bugs in the game that you shoot) that still need attention:

-* Sometimes centipede segments seem to be stacked one on top of another.
-You think there is just one left but you shoot it and there is one underneath it.
-This should not happen.
 * A spider moving left to right went off screen and left garbage on the RHS as it exited.
 I have only seen this once.
 I think it coincided with the player dying.
 * Sometimes when the player dies, the "you can shoot" indicator is left behind as garbage on-screen.
 * If you die holding the mouse button down, your next game will start shooting without pressing the mouse button.